 This implementation provides:

-- An independent AXI channel for communication with the FPGA through a segmented crossbar switch per pseudo channel
+- An independent AXI channel for communication between the Vitis kernels and the HBM PCs through a segmented crossbar switch network

-- A two-channel memory controller per two PCs
+- A two-channel memory controller for addressing two PCs

 - 14.375 GB/s max theoretical bandwidth per PC

-Although each PC has a theoretical max performance of 14.375 GB/s, this is less than the theoretical max of 19.25 GB/s for a DDR channel.
-To get better than DDR performance, designs must efficiently use multiple AXI masters into the HBM subsystem.
-The programmable logic has 32 HBM AXI interfaces that can access any memory location in any of the PCs on either of the HBM stacks through a built-in switch providing access to the full 8 GB memory space.
-For more detailed information on the HBM, refer to AXI High Bandwidth Controller LogiCORE IP Product Guide (PG276).
+Although each PC has a theoretical maximum performance of 14.375 GB/s, this is less than the theoretical maximum of 19.25 GB/s for a DDR channel.
+To get better than DDR performance, designs must efficiently integrate multiple AXI masters into the HBM subsystem.
+The programmable logic has 32 HBM AXI interfaces that can access any memory location in any of the PCs on either of the HBM stacks through a built-in switch network providing full access to the memory space.

 Connection to the HBM is managed by